Decawave/uwb-apps/apps/twr_aloha/README.md

 ```

-3. On 2nd dwm1001-dev board build the TDMA tag (twr_tag_tdma) applications for the DWM1001 module.
+3. On 2nd dwm1001-dev board build the tag application for the DWM1001 module.

 ```no-highlight